Understanding your website visitors through personas

 • Building company

-Compare these traits to Evan’s, a 37-year-old builder, who must find great, unique pieces to stage the homes his company builds.
+Compare these traits to Evan’s, a 37-year-old builder who must find great, unique pieces to stage the homes his company builds.
 He wants to find pieces that are neutral enough so that prospects can imagine themselves in the home.
-He also tries to find items that will peak prospects interest so he can sell them with the home.
+He also tries to find items that will pique prospects’ interest so he can sell them with the home.
 He is not as concerned about price but does have a budget.

-2. Relating to the various personality types that will come and address their needs accordingly.
+2. Relating to the various personality types that will come, address their needs accordingly.

 The Four Temperaments

-Many philosophers and psychologists have played with the concept of temperaments at length, beginning with Aristotle, in 325 BC, passing by Carl Jung in the 1920s, to a modern day version with David Keirsey in the 1950s.
+Many philosophers and psychologists have played with the concept of temperaments at length, beginning with Aristotle in 325 BC, passing by Carl Jung in the 1920s, to a modern-day version with David Keirsey in the 1950s.
 The concept boils down to the fact that humans carry particular sets of characteristics.
-For a marketer, to understand what makes each of the temperaments tick can help move the needle in conversions.
+For a marketer, understanding what makes each of the temperaments tick can help move the needle in conversions.

 These are the four temperaments to consider.